theflakes/Linux_Forensic_Harvester/README.md

 No configuration files are currently included.
 Everything is compiled in to acheive easier remote use of the tool.
 Just copy file to host and run.
 Pipe / redirect the output with standard Linux tools.
 At some point I will probably add a network send option.

 ## About the logs
+- `parent_data_type` - if a log was generated due to something found in another log this field will hold the `data_type` of the parent log that caused this log to be generated (e.g. file path was found in a file's content and therefore the tool went and gathered metadata on that file referenced in the first file's content)
+- `data_type` - the source of telemetry the log is reporting on
-Anything of interest (a hunt, e.g. for rootkits or interesting stings/content) will be noted in the `tags` field.
+- `tags` - tags are added to this array field when something interesting is found by a built-in hunt Anything of interest (a hunt, e.g. for rootkits or interesting stings/content) will be noted in the `tags` field.

 Information gathered on: